stanchan/clock-8001/README.md

 Payload: none

+### /clock/seconds/off and /clock/seconds/on

+Shows or hides the seconds display under the main timer display.

+Payload: none

 ## OSC feedback

 The clock sends it's state to the address specified with --osc-dest on `/clock/status` message.
 The payload is: